Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Model

 \subsection{Random service suspensions and vehicle speed profile}

-Let us assume that there are random service suspensions when a vehicle travels in the system.
-Given these disturbances, the speed curve of vehicle $l$ from station $n$ to $n+1$ can be described by the red line in Figure \ref{fig_speed}.
-Every random incident causes a speed reduction or stop of the vehicle.
-In reality, these incidents can be caused by many reasons.
-For example, in a bus system, they may be caused by traffic congestion or accidents, drivers' or passengers' behavior, vehicle engine issues, etc. In a rail system, the reasons may be signal failures, infrastructure problems, and drivers' or passengers' behavior.
-The speed curve is a general representation of different incidents, interruptions, suspensions, or disruptions that impede the vehicle's movement.
+We assume that random service suspensions may occur as a vehicle travels through the system.
+The red curve in Figure \ref{fig_speed} shows a possible speed profile for vehicle $l$ between stations $n$ and $n+1$ under such disturbances.
+Each incident slows or stops the vehicle.
+In bus systems, incidents may result from traffic congestion, accidents, vehicle engine problems, or driver and passenger behavior.
+In rail systems, they may result from signal or infrastructure failures and driver or passenger behavior.
+The speed profile provides a general representation of incidents, interruptions, suspensions, or disruptions that impede vehicle movement.
+We refer to the triggering event as an incident and to the resulting interruption of vehicle movement as a service suspension.

-The actual vehicle speed profile under interruptions can be complicated.
-To facilitate mathematical modeling, we assume that the speed of a vehicle under random interruptions can be approximated by an impulse function (blue line in Figure \ref{fig_speed}).
-The impulse function separates the vehicle trajectory into traveling and stopping phases, denoted as the normal and disruption states, respectively.
+An actual vehicle speed profile under service suspensions can be complicated.
+For analytical tractability, we approximate it by the impulse function shown by the blue line in Figure \ref{fig_speed}.
+The impulse approximation separates the trajectory into traveling and stopping phases, which we call the normal and disruption states.
 In the normal state, a vehicle travels at a constant speed.
-Once an incident happens, the vehicle stops immediately and enters the disruption state.
-We assume that, in a sufficiently small time interval, $\Delta$, the probability of incident occurrence is $\gamma \Delta$.
-Furthermore, the duration of an incident follows an exponential distribution with rate $\theta$ (i.e., mean of $\frac{1}{\theta}$).
-Then, the state of a vehicle is a two-state Markov process (Figure \ref{fig_failure_state}) with the state space of \{Normal, Disruption\}.
+When an incident occurs, the vehicle stops immediately and enters the disruption state.
+Over a sufficiently small interval $\Delta$, the probability of an incident is $\gamma\Delta$.
+Once the vehicle enters the disruption state, the incident duration follows an exponential distribution with rate $\theta$ and mean $1/\theta$.
+The vehicle state therefore follows the two state Markov process in Figure \ref{fig_failure_state} with state space $\{\text{Normal},\text{Disruption}\}$.
+Equivalently, the durations of the normal and disruption states are exponentially distributed with transition rates $\gamma$ for incident occurrence and $\theta$ for service recovery.

-For the two-state Markov process, the duration of disruption and normal states follows the exponential distribution with rates $\theta$ and $\gamma$, respectively.

-Approximating the actual speed curve as an impulse function can be seen as the first step toward a general incident representation in PTSs.
-Actually, any type of incident can be represented as a mixture of different types of normal and disruption states.
-The normal and disruption states can be defined with heterogeneous occurrence probabilities and duration for different categories of incidents, which results in a more sophisticated speed curve representation.
+The impulse function provides a first step toward a more general incident representation.
+Different incident categories could be represented by normal and disruption states with heterogeneous occurrence rates and durations, producing a richer speed profile.